krishnabnair01-code/DecisionEngine/sale/notes/idea.md

-If everyone clicks at once, the system must not panic.
+If everyone clicks at once, the system must remain calm.